Skip to Content

 What Is the Difference Between IAQ and IEQ?

 IAQ, or Indoor Air Quality, is the assessment of the air inside a building and the effects the air quality might have on building occupants.
-For example, IAQ considers breathable air factors like dust, particulate matter, carbon monoxide, carbon dioxide, ozone, and VOCs.
+For example, IAQ considers air quality factors such as dust, particulate matter, carbon monoxide, carbon dioxide, ozone, and VOCs.

-IEQ, or Indoor Environment Quality, is about the range of conditions inside a building space that go beyond air quality.
+IEQ, or Indoor Environmental Quality, encompasses the range of conditions inside a building that extend beyond air quality.
 For example, IEQ factors include thermal comfort, moisture and dampness, acoustics, and even lighting.

 What Is the Difference Between Sick Building Syndrome (SBS) and Building Related Illness (BRI)?

-The term “sick building syndrome” (SBS) refers to a condition that occurs when building occupants experience adverse health effects that appear to be linked to time spent in an enclosed space of poor indoor air quality.
-While there is no established medical test to diagnose sick building syndrome, according to the EPA, symptoms may include headache, dizziness and nausea, dry cough, and irritation of the eyes, nose or throat.
-In contrast, the term “building related illness” (BRI) is used when symptoms of a diagnosable illness are identified and can be attributed to airborne building contaminants.
+The term “sick building syndrome” (SBS) refers to a condition in which building occupants experience adverse health effects linked to time spent in an enclosed space with poor indoor air quality.
+While there is no established medical test to diagnose sick building syndrome, according to the EPA, symptoms may include headache, dizziness, and nausea; dry cough; and irritation of the eyes, nose, or throat.
+In contrast, the term “building-related illness” (BRI) is used when symptoms of a diagnosable illness are identified and can be attributed to airborne contaminants in buildings.

 Continue Reading Read Less